Certified Private Wealth Professional (CPWP) Module 1 Examination

 DO NOT just read and memorise the study manuals.
 Think about the issues and the practical application of them, where relevant.
 If possible, discuss the issues with other experienced practitioners.

 It should be noted that there are variety of private wealth management products and practices with similar titles and yet different terms and conditions, available in the market.
 The study manuals may include some products and practices without the intention to cover an exhaustive list.
 However, examination questions would be set basing on the materials in the study manuals.

-You have limited time to answer 60 questions for Paper 1 and 80 questions for Paper 2.
+You have limited time to answer a certain number of questions.
 On average, you have around two minutes per question.

 Read the questions including all the choices carefully